jbakse/compform_site/content/vectors/index.md

 ## Coding Challenges

-Explore Paper.js by modifying the examples above.
-Work through the following challenges in order.
+Explore this chapter's example code by completing the following challenges.

 <!-- Don't skip any.